 Normally we prefer straight hardwood logs about 36 inches or more in diameter, although we can also use smaller diameters and other species such as yellow cedar or rare species.
 If you have a tree that needs to be felled and would like the wood to be put to a good use or you would like more information about the Wood Recovery Program, please contact the Guild.

-If you would like to help the Guild provide more wood to Victoria and area high schools and middle schools please click here to see donation options.
+If you would like to help the Guild provide more wood to Victoria and area high schools and middle schools please contact email@example.com for more information.
 Please note that receipts are not available from VIWG for donations.

 Thanks for helping.